albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Add Navaid Range Ring| Add Navaid Range Ring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Show a ring around the clicked radio navaid (VOR or NDB) indicating the navaid's range.
+Show a ring around the clicked radio navaid (VOR or NDB) indicating the range of the navaid.
 A label shows ident and frequency and the ring color indicates the navaid type.

 The display of range rings is automatically enabled in menu ``View`` -> ``User Features`` ->